Young Tree Care

 This brief guide will give you the information you need to keep your tree healthy during its most formative years.
 With proper care, your tree will provide you with many years of benefits and enjoyment.

 The single most important factor for young tree survival is water.
-Continue watering through the first two to three years after planting.
+In addition to watering a tree the day it is planted, continue watering through the first two to three years after planting.

-When: Water weekly from early spring until soil freezes in winter.
-Water twice weekly during times of drought.
+When: Water weekly from early spring until soil freezes in winter (generally April – October).
+Water twice weekly during times of drought, when it doesn’t rain at least 1.5 inches of rain that week.

 How Much: Twenty-five gallons a week.
+This will come to about 3-5 minutes of watering with a hose over the root zone.
 Allow soil to dry out completely between waterings.

 Proper mulching is one of the best things you can do for your tree.
 Mulch fertilizes the soil, insulates the roots, holds moisture, and cuts down on competition from turfgrass or weeds.